scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/summary-exercices/image-processing.rst

 8. Compute the mean size of bubbles.

-Answers can be found in
+Answers can be found in :ref:`image-answers`.
-:ref:`image-answers`